nodejs/node/doc/api/readline.markdown

 `"line"` event.

-If `terminal` is `true` for this instance then the `output` stream will get the best compatability if it defines an `output.columns` property, and fires a `"resize"` event on the `output` if/when the columns ever change (`process.stdout` does this automatically when it is a TTY).
+If `terminal` is `true` for this instance then the `output` stream will get the best compatibility if it defines an `output.columns` property, and fires a `"resize"` event on the `output` if/when the columns ever change (`process.stdout` does this automatically when it is a TTY).